A Gal's Guide to Making a Movie, Part 17: The Cancer

 I felt like I’d been punched in the stomach.
 I was in shock.
 I was silent.
 I don’t remember what we talked about next.
 After the call I broke down sobbing and called Sal.
 I couldn’t believe it.

 I remember walking around the financial district that afternoon feeling like I was underwater.
 It felt surreal and nauseating.
-I couldn’t believe this was happening.
+I couldn’t believe it.

 The unfortunate thing about life is that regardless of where we were at emotionally it keeps moving forward, and forward we did go.
 A month after her diagnosis Komal and I were chosen to be part of Oprah’s SuperSoul100, a list hand selected by Oprah of 100 leaders who were making social change in their industries.